AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 Go ahead and copy an `id` from one of your libraries.
 We'll use it in the next step.

-### 3. Get metadata for elements in a specific CC Library
+### 3. Get metadata for elements in a specific Library

 Next we'll get a list of elements contained in a given library.

 **Creating the route**

-Back in `routes/index.js`, we'll create a route for retreiving metadata for a specific CC Library's elements:
+Back in `routes/index.js`, we'll create a route for retreiving metadata for a specific Library's elements:

 ```javascript
 router.get("/cc-libraries/data/:libraryId", async (req, res, next) => {